kychandar/ottam/README.md

 ## Performance Benchmarks

-Ottam has been rigorously stress-tested in a Kubernetes environment to validate production readiness.
+Ottam has been rigorously stress-tested in a Kubernetes environment to validate limits.

 ### Stress Test Results